demun/demun.github.io/docs/webpack/guides/typescript.md

 ## Build Performance

+!!! warning
-W> This may degrade build performance.
+    This may degrade build performance.

 See the [Build Performance](/guides/build-performance/) guide on build tooling.